 This chicken marsala recipe is restaurant quality and makes the perfect dish to impress your guests.
 It’s loaded with flavor and made in one pan in just 30 minutes!

-We love to make this easy chicken marsala for a date night in.
+We love to make this dish for a date night in.
 It’s simple, flavorful and only requires one pan.
-A couple of our other date night favorites are bolognese, steak, chicken parmesan, asparagus pasta and fettuccine alfredo.
+A couple of our other date night favorites are bolognese, oven baked steak and fettuccine alfredo.
 And don’t forget dessert!
 We love to make an easy no-bake cheesecake.

 How to make chicken marsala

-I love the texture of the sauce in this recipe.
-It’s creamy, thick and tastes delicious.
-If you’d like to thicken your marsala sauce even more, try adding in some additional flour (add a teaspoon at a time so that sauce doesn’t over thicken).
+- Thickening the sauce: If you’d like to thicken your marsala sauce even more, try adding in some additional flour (add a teaspoon at a time so that sauce doesn’t over thicken).
 Mix a teaspoon of flour with a teaspoon of water and add to sauce, then simmer until it thickens up.

 - 2 large boneless chicken breasts (about a pound)